-This course is designed for those who wish to work, or are presently working, as an education support assistant (sometimes known as either a classroom assistant or support for learning assistant – this covers both of these roles).
+This course is designed for those who wish to work, or are presently working, as an education support assistant (sometimes known as a classroom assistant, pupil support assistant (PSA) or support for learning assistant – this covers all of these roles).

 Education support assistants are generally employed in schools to support the work of class teachers in learning activities, support Assistants are often involved in supporting and supervising tasks set by teachers to individuals and groups of pupils.
 This can be in primary schools, secondary schools, and sometimes in the private childcare sector.